Nano Logger Kit

 Price includes US shipping.

 This kit can be quickly assembled into a data logger which will save temperature and barometric pressure data to a microSD card.
-It comes complete with everything needed to start logging data (AA batteries not included).
+It comes complete with everything needed to start logging data (batteries not included).
 The parts snap together so no soldering is required.
 A program is loaded on the Arduino Nano and will begin running and saving data as soon as the logger is turned on.
 This sketch can be downloaded here.

 A BMP280 sensor (3.3 volt operation only) is included for measuring the barometric pressure and temperature.
 Other sensors on this page can be included with your order.
 Many sensors can be connected to one data logger.
 The Nano Data Logger will work with either 3.3 volt or 5 volt sensors.
 Most of the sensors available there are I2C sensors and each requires four wires to connect to the logger.
 Each I2C sensor comes with its own four-wire cable.

-To connect more than one sensor at a time, a splitter or hub is required.
-Homemade I2C hubs are available here or you can solder something together yourself.
+To connect more than two sensors at a time, a splitter or hub is required.

 This logger is open source and like all Arduino based devices can be easily modified by adding additional sensors, LCD displays, indicator lights, relays, etc. The program loaded on the Arduino Nano can be easily modified and expanded using the free Arduino IDE.
 The easy solder-free connections make it possible to quickly try different configurations of sensors, indicators, and sketches while collecting real data with a reasonably sturdy device.